 A lot of gamers think that to get a better visual experience, they need to change their game’s screen size.
 But guess what?
-You can also enhance your game’s look by tweaking graphic settings like texture details and smoothing out lines, or by messing around with the resolution ratio.
-Texture filtering changes how textures look on a surface, while smoothing out lines smooths out rough edges in a 3D image.
+You can also enhance your game’s look by tweaking graphic settings like texture filtering and anti-aliasing, or by messing around with the resolution ratio.
+Texture filtering changes how textures look on a surface, while anti-aliasing smooths out rough edges in a 3D image.
 Stretching resolutions means changing the aspect ratio of an image so it fits on your screen better.
 All these tricks can make your images clearer and gameplay smoother, and you won’t even need to change the screen size.

 Can I resize my game screen without messing with my monitor’s resolution?

 There’s this feature in a lot of PC games called windowed mode which lets you change the game screen size without affecting your monitor’s resolution.
 This can make your game run smoother by reducing lag and stuttering, especially if you’re playing in full screen.
-Plus, windowed mode gives you more control over how the image looks on your screen, letting you tweak things like how wide the picture is and gamma levels.
+Plus, windowed mode gives you more control over how the image looks on your screen, letting you tweak things like aspect ratios and gamma levels.

 What’s the best aspect ratio for my game?

-When you’re deciding how to display your game on your screen, how wide the picture is matter.
+When you’re deciding how to display your game on your screen, aspect ratios matter.
 Usually, a 16:9 aspect ratio is a good bet because it balances the image width and height and makes sure everything is easy to see.
 High-resolution monitors can make the game look sharper and clearer, but that also depends on whether your graphics card can handle high resolutions.
 You might need to change the game window size based on your monitor size, but try to keep the aspect ratio as close to 16:9 as you can for most games.